A Recruiting Leader’s Guide to the QBR (Quarterly Business Review)

 After you’ve explained what’s happened and why, it’s now time for the most critical part.
 What are you going to do about it?
 Better yet, What are WE going to do about it as a business?
 Creating an action plan is arguably the whole reason the executive team gave you the time in the first place.
 While they certainly want to be successful, they are simultaneously thinking, “What does this mean for me?”

 So let’s talk action plans.
 Remember those 4 key sources of variance I covered above?
 It’s now time to explain what you’re doing about them.
 Every action plan should have inputs from stakeholders, with a focus of corrective action, and a forecast of the output.
 Easier said, what are we doing, who’s doing it, why are they doing it, and what happens when its done?
 Below is an overview of the common problem/solutions that often arise in the Talent QBR.
+So why is the CEO of headcount365 writing about Talent/Recruiting QBRs?
+It’s because I lived the pain of doing them, and had to create a solution to revolutionize this process.

 I was done with putting all of this information with spreadsheets, overusing Recruiting Operations , FP&A, and HRBP hours just to produce mediocre data.
 I’ve dealt with the “he said/she said” arguments about the things that are easily measurable.
 I’ve left the QBR defeated, or undervalued and I knew if I unlocked the data from the headcount plan I could change all of it.